defuse/airgap/README.md

   enough detail to perform side channels.

-- The above side channel points also hold for the air-gap system's "surrounding environement", e.g. the adversary cannot hear the user typing.
+- The above side channel points also hold for the air-gap system's "surrounding environment", e.g. the adversary cannot hear the user typing.

 - Things that move into and out of the side-channel-protected area are not themselves side channels.
 For example, we assume that the person using the